-The sorting of the Tracks is essential for the further analysis.
+Sorting the Tracks is essential for the further analysis.
 In the following you sort the Tracks by their length.

-Choose as Filter Type: Track Length.
+Choose Filter Type: Track Length.
 Select the Manual option and enter as value 145.000 um.
 Alternatively click on the yellow line and drag it.
 Moving the line changes the filter setting, thus removing or adding some of the tracks.
 The effect is directly visible in the viewing area.
 Click on (Finish).